wolfSSL/wolfTPM/examples/README.md

 ### TPM signed timestamp, TPM2.0 GetTime

-Demonstrates creation of Attestation Identity Keys(AIK) and the generation of TPM signed timestamp that can be later used as protected report of the current system uptime.
+Demonstrates creation of Attestation Identity Keys (AIK) and the generation of TPM signed timestamp that can be later used as protected report of the current system uptime.

-This example demonstrates the use of authSession(authorization Session) and policySession(Policy authorization) to enable the Endorsement Hierarchy necessary for creating AIK.
-Then, the AIK is used to issue a TPM2_GetTime command using the wolfTPM2 native API.
-This provides us with TPM generated and signed timestamp that can be used as a system report of its uptime.
+This example demonstrates the use of `authSession` (authorization Session) and `policySession` (Policy authorization) to enable the Endorsement Hierarchy necessary for creating AIK.
+The AIK is used to issue a `TPM2_GetTime` command using the TPM 2.0 native API.
+This provides a TPM generated and signed timestamp that can be used as a system report of its uptime.

 `./examples/timestamp/signed_timestamp`